defano/digital-design/knight-rider/README.md

 A simple integrated circuit that cycles the  LogicStart MegaWing's eight LEDs back-and-forth in a pattern reminiscent of Kit from Knight Rider.

+This is a good place to get started--both as a simple to understand "Hello World" project and also as a known-good example with which to test your Papilio hardware and software toolchain.

 ## Makefile

 Target       | Description